 A major recreational feature of the forest is the five mile long drive which offers some breathtaking views.
 A number of vista parks have been created where the motorist can pull in to enjoy the magnificent scenery.

-During extreme weather in winter months, it may be necessary to close the scenic drive.
+During extreme weather in winter months, the scenic drive could be closed.

 There are waymarked trails, an enclosed deer herd and horse riding facilities.

 To arrange a special event or activity in this forest, you should contact the recreation manager at Inishkeen House.

 Such activities may include sporting events or educational visits.

 Occasionally there may be restricted access to parts of the forest to facilitate forest operations.
 Please adhere to safety signage which will be posted for your safety.

 The forest is open every day from 10.00 am until sunset.

 Gortin Glen Forest Park offers basic camping for youth organisations.
 This campsite has no toilet or washing facilities on site.
 All camping is by prior arrangement with the forester in charge.